qiangyicheng/flory/docs/paper/paper.md

 # Summary

 Phase separation, an intrinsic property of mixtures, is widely observed in many scenarios, ranging from the simple demixing of oil and water to the condensation of biomolecules in cells.
-In multicomponent mixtures, phase separation leads to the coexistence of multiple phases.
+In multicomponent mixtures, phase separation leads to the coexistence of multiple phases, which is crucial in many fields.
+The `flory` package provides an easily accessible, performant, and extensible code that finds the coexisting phases in multicomponent mixtures.
+The package expresses the free energy of the mixtures by several orthogonal aspects to cover a broad range of mixtures.
+Compared with existing methods, the `flory` package implements the state-of-art method that is optimized for mixtures of many components.

+# Statement of need

-Finding these coexisting phases is a general question in many fields such as chemical engineering [@lukas2007Computational] and soft matter physics [@jacobs2023Theory].
+Finding coexisting phases is a general question in many fields such as chemical engineering [@lukas2007Computational] and soft matter physics [@jacobs2023Theory].
 There are several strategies to theoretically predict the coexisting phases [@jacobs2023Theory], including direct spatially-resolved simulations [@shrinivas2021Phase], the construction of the convex hull of the free energy  [@mao2019Phase], solving the balance equations [@zwicker2022Evolved], and direct minimization of the free energy [@lukas2007Computational].
-However, the computational cost of existing methods scales strongly with component count, so systems with many different components cannot be analyzed.
+The computational cost of many existing methods of finding the coexisting phases, however, scales strongly with component count, so systems with many different components cannot be analyzed.
-The `flory` package provides an easily accessible, performant, and extensible code that allows researchers to address such problem flexibly.

-The `flory` Python package provides convenient tools for finding coexisting phases of a broad range of multicomponent mixtures.
+The `flory` Python package is designed to solve this problem.
+It aims to find the coexisting phases in a broad range of multicomponent mixtures conveniently, while also being efficient enough for sampling entire phase diagrams in high dimensions.

+# Methods

+In general, the `flory` package uses the free energy minimization strategy.
-The package focuses on coexisting phases in thermodynamically large systems, where the interfaces between phases become negligible.
+To reduce computation cost, the `flory` package focuses on coexisting phases in thermodynamically large systems, where the interfaces between phases become negligible.
 The package finds coexisting phases by minimizing the average free energy density $\bar f$ of the entire system, given by

 $$\bar{f}({N_\mathrm{P}}, \{J_p\}, \{\phi_{p,i}\}) = \sum_{p=1}^{{N_\mathrm{P}}} J_p f(\{\phi_{p,i}\}) \; ,$$